oracle-samples/oci-data-science-ai-samples/ai-quick-actions/multimodel-deployment-tips.md

 ```

 For other operations related to **Evaluation**, such as listing evaluations and retrieving evaluation details, please refer to [AQUA CLI tips](cli-tips.md)

+# Limitations

+- Currently available through CLI only (no Console UI support as of now).
+- Supports base service LLM models; fine-tuned or custom models are not supported.
+- GPU counts per model must be powers of two (1, 2, 4, 8).
+- All models in a deployment must use the same compute shape.
+- Evaluations are run per model within a MultiModel deployment.